 (6) horizontal stabilizers—the two fins at the tail of the plane that stick out left and right

-(7) lift—the force the pushed the plain up, counteracting the downward pull of gravity; a plane must be moving forward in order to create lift with its wings
+(7) lift—the force the pushes the plane up, counteracting the downward pull of gravity; a plane must be moving forward in order to create lift with its wings

 (8) rudder—the back part of the vertical stabilizer; the position of the rudder influences the yaw of the plane (rotation to the left or right, as seen when viewing the plane from above)

-(9) tail or tailplane—the section of the plane at the aft end of the fuselage, and including the horizontal and vertical stabilizers
+(9) tail or tailplane—the section of the plane at the aft end of the fuselage, which includes the horizontal and vertical stabilizers

-(10) undercamber—the slightly convex shape that is characteristic of some planes and gliders, especially those that are slow and lightweight; it helps produce lift under the wings
+(10) undercamber—the slightly convex shape of the wing that is characteristic of some planes and gliders, especially those that are slow and lightweight; it helps produce lift under the wings

 Step 4: Finishing Touches and Flight

 Look down the nose of the plane and check to make sure there are no twists or bends in the fuselage.
-If there are, gently straighten them out.
+If there are any, gently straighten them out.
 Check the wings, too.
-Make sure the dihedral angle is good, the left and right sides of the wing are raised the same height above the top of the fuselage.
-Check the vertical and horizontal stabilizers for warps and symmetry; adjust the gently if there is a problem.
-Do this after every few flights to make sure the glider will continue to fly properly.
+Make sure the left and right sides of the wing are raised to the same height.
+Check the vertical and horizontal stabilizers for warps and symmetry.
+Check the glider and make adjustments after every few flights.
+This will ensure proper flight.

 Avoid water and damp ground.
-The card stock will warp if it gets wet.
+The card stock will warp and wrinkle.

-Put small paper clip (no. 1 size) if you are going to fly the glider indoors, or if you want the glider to do loops and turns.
-Use a large paper clip if your want a longer, straighter flight, and/or if you are flying outdoors and there is a breeze.
-The glider will not fly properly without a paper clip on the nose.
+Put small paper clip (no. 1 size) if you are flying the glider indoors, or if you want the glider to do loops and turns.
+Use a large paper clip if your want a longer, straighter flight, or if you are flying outdoors and there is a breeze.

 You can adjust the rudder and elevators to change the flight characteristics of the glider.
 Note that the elevators should never be set at a downward angle, as this will cause the glider to nose down and crash.